stassop/flutter_animated_fab/README.md

 }
 ```

-`AnimatedFAB` wraps a `FloatingActionButton` in a `FABTransition`, that handles the transitions using an `AnimationController` it receives as a property. `FABTransition` extends `AnimatedWidget`, which can run multiple animations using the same controller:
+`AnimatedFAB` wraps a `FloatingActionButton` in a `FABTransition`, that handles the transition using an `AnimationController` it receives as a property. `FABTransition` extends `AnimatedWidget`, which can run multiple animations using the same controller:

 ```
 class FABTransition extends AnimatedWidget {